bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 ### Feature Engineering

-Lack of extensive context for features; most categories contain unspecified values, represented by integers (1, 2, 3, 4, etc...).
-Given the limited information, I'll create some sample features that may or may not represent a given type of purchasing scenario. (\* I don't really intend for these to be effective, this just to fill an project assignment requirement within the contextual constraints of the data.)
+Lack of extensive context exists for features; most categories contain unspecified values represented by integers (1, 2, 3, 4, etc...).
+Given the context limitations, I'll create some sample features that may represent a given type of purchasing scenario. (\* I don't really intend for these to be effective, this just to fill an project assignment requirement within the contextual constraints of the data.)

 Holiday Season: Representing the more active annual period in Western markets, from September to December.

-Last Minute Shopper: Indicates a returning visitor who's session is closer in proximity to a "special day" or holiday.
+Last Minute Shopper: Indicates a returning visitor whose session is closer in proximity to a "special day" or holiday.

 ```{r feature_engineering}
 # Holiday Season